 - Engaging your subscriber by welcoming them into your community

 As long as it accomplishes these three things, you can create your sequence any way you please.
-If you want to know the exact emails I include in every funnel I create for myself or clients, download the Content Empire Roadmap.
+If you want to know the exact emails I include in many of the funnels I create for myself or clients.

 Step 5 – Your Content: Woo Your Traffic